How Is Japanese Rice Different From Other Types of Rice?

 Japanese rice, particularly the Japonica variety, is known for its sticky and chewy texture, as well as its sweet flavor.
 The milling process involved in its production removes the bran and germ, resulting in a rounder grain.
 This type of rice is typically grown in flooded fields, which contributes to its starchier and sweeter nature compared to other types of rice.

-See also Best rice for lentil and vegetable biryani
+See also Best rice for beef and broccoli fried rice

 What Makes Japanese Rice Special?